vusion/vusion-cli/README.md

         src: './src',
         unit: './test/unit',
     },
-    clean: true,                           // Clean the destination directory before `dev` or `build`
+    clean: true,                           // Clean the output directory in `build` mode
     docs: false,                           // Generate docs of common components in library.
 Always be true if project type is `library`
     open: true,                            // Enable/Disable to open browser at the beginning in `dev` mode
     hot: true,                             // Enable/Disable to hot reload in `dev` mode